 • Aden Lava Flow Wilderness: offers one of the best American opportunities to view lava flows and the many unique shapes and structures created by them.
 Area wildlife is specially adapted to the lava.

 • Broad Canyon Wilderness: is home to countless archeological sites and the most extensive record of previous Native American habitation within the Organ Mountains-Desert Peaks region.

 • Cinder Cone Wilderness: features an extremely high concentration of undisturbed cinder cone mountains and rich wildlife habitat prized by hunters and non-hunters alike.

 • Organ Mountains Wilderness: their rugged terrain forms one of the steepest mountain ranges in the western United States.
 They are the picturesque backdrop to New Mexico’s second largest city, Las Cruces, were mentioned in the earliest Spanish journals, and are a sky island with unique biology.

 • Potrillo Mountains Wilderness: Extinct volcanoes, black lava fields, and mile after mile of desert grassland combine to give the Potrillo mountains qualities found nowhere else in New Mexico.

-• Robledo Mountains Wilderness: Named after Spanish colonist Pedro Robledo, these mountains sheltered both Billy the Kid and Geronimo in the late-19th century.
+• Robledo Mountains Wilderness: Named after Spanish colonist Pedro Robledo, these mountains sheltered Billy the Kid in the late-19th century.
 They include the Paleozoic Trackways National Monument and are potential habitat for desert bighorn sheep reintroduction.

 • Sierra de las Uvas Wilderness: This diverse mountain range is a hunting hot spot harboring three different quail species, desert mule deer and pronghorn antelope.
 Cultural riches also abound.